Banking in Bangladesh: Mobile banking in Bangladesh

-Offshore Banking in Bangladesh
+Offshore banking in Bangladesh

 History

-Offshore Banking Operation (OBO) was first introduced by Bangladesh Bank in 1985 through a circular for allowing active foreign financing at Export Processing Zones (EPZs).
+Offshore Banking Operation (OBO) was first introduced by Bangladesh Bank in 1985 through a circular allowing active foreign financing at Export Processing Zones (EPZs).
 Banks operated the services with Bangladesh Bank approval without any separate law for an offshore banking system until the enactment of the Offshore Banking Act, 2024.
-Enactment of a separate law allowed banks to promote fixed deposit products where banks used to primarily use offshore banking operations by taking foreign loans and lending to local entities.
+The enactment of a separate law allowed banks to promote fixed deposit products, where banks used to primarily use offshore banking operations by taking foreign loans and lending to local entities.